apache/flink-web/contributing/reviewing-prs.md

 <hr />

 This guide is for all committers and contributors that want to help with reviewing code contributions.
-Thank you for your effort - good reviews are one the most important and crucial parts of an open source project.
+Thank you for your effort - good reviews are one of the most important and crucial parts of an open source project.
 This guide should help the community to make reviews such that:

 * Contributors have a good contribution experience.
 * Our reviews are structured and check all important aspects of a contribution.